-Determines whether the instrument is controlled by its own internal clock or a MIDI clock signal received from an external device.
-INTERNAL is the normal Clock setting when the instrument is being used alone or as a master keyboard to control external devices.
-If you are using the instrument with an external sequencer, MIDI computer, or other MIDI device, and you want to synchronize it to that device, set this parameter to the appropriate setting: MIDI, USB 1, or USB 2.
-In this case, make sure that the external device is connected properly (e.g., to the instrument's MIDI IN terminal), and that it is properly transmitting a MIDI clock signal.
-When this is set for control by an external device (MIDI, USB 1 or USB 2), the Tempo is indicated as "Ext." in the Main display.
+Determines whether the Clavinova is controlled by its own internal clock or a MIDI clock signal received from an external device.
+INTERNAL is the normal Clock setting when the Clavinova is being used alone or used to control external devices as the master keyboard.
+If you are using the Clavinova with an external sequencer, MIDI computer, or other MIDI device, and you want to synchronize it to that device, set this parameter to the appropriate setting: MIDI, USB 1, or USB 2.
+In this case, make sure that the external device is connected properly (e.g., to the Clavinova' MIDI IN terminal), and that it is properly transmitting a MIDI clock signal.
+When this is set to an external device (MIDI, USB 1 or USB 2), the Tempo is indicated as "Ext." in the Main display.

-TRANSMIT CLOCK
+• TRANSMIT CLOCK